idmo/truenorth-dillonbeach/src/pages/docs/checking-out.md

 ### Front Door

-Please lock the storm door and lactch the top half of the Dutch door to the bottom half and deadbolt it.
+Please lock the storm door and latch the top half of the Dutch door to the bottom half and deadbolt it.

 ### Bedding and Towels

 Please remove the sheets and pillow cases from the bed and put them on foot of the bed so the cleaning staff can launder them.

-Same thing for the bathroom towels, and washclothes.
-Just put them in a separate pile near the bedding.
+Leave the bathroom towels, and washclothes in the hamper next to the dresser.

-If you used the beach towels or pet sheets, please put them in a separate pile.
-Also, make sure to shake as much sand out of them outside before bringing them in the house.
+If you used the beach towels or pet sheets make sure to shake as much sand out of them outside before bringing them in the house.
+Place them in the hamper as well.

 ### Lights and Appliances

 Please makre sure light switches are turned to off.
 Make sure the stove and oven are off as well.
-For small appliances like the toaster, blender, and coffeemaker, feel free to unplug them just to be sure.
+Unplug the television, toaster, and coffeemaker.

 ### Water

 Please make sure all faucets are off and the toilet isn't running.
-If the toilet continues to fill after a long time, longer than three minutes, and jiggling the handle doesn't stop it, let our house manager know.

 ### Garbage and Recycling

 Please remove all garbage and recycling from the house and dispose of them in the outside receptacles.
-More on this at on the [Garbage and Recyling Page](/docs/garbage-and-recycling)
+The receptacles are at 53 Ocean View Avenue.
+They're behind the fence next to the pink structure in the yard.
+We share the cans with that house.

 ### Dirty Dishes